List of birds of Sweden

 The Eurasian blackbird, here at Vaxholm near Stockholm, is the national bird of Sweden.

 This is a list of the bird species recorded in Sweden.
-The avifauna of Sweden included a total of 560 confirmed species as of October 2024, according to BirdLife Sverige (BLS).
-Of them, seven have been introduced by humans, two have become extinct in Sweden, one, the great auk is globally extinct, and four are invasive.
+The avifauna of Sweden included a total of 562 confirmed species as of 2024, according to Birdlife Sverige (BLS).
+Of them, seven have been introduced by humans and one, the great auk, is globally extinct.
 This list does not include species whose origin (whether wild or human-assisted) is not known.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (Swedish and scientific names) are those of the Swedish Taxonomic Committee (STC), with English names following the IOC World Bird List, 2024 edition.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (Swedish, English and scientific names) are those of AviList, which the Swedish Taxonomic Committee follows as of June 2025.

-Bird species admitted to the Swedish List are included in the following categories A, B or C, with the same definitions as the British and other Western Palaearctic bird lists: